The House of Hunger

 For if colonialism was any one thing it was denial: denial of land, denial of African culture, denial of any form of psychic nourishment—including hope—denial of black existence itself.
 And neocolonialism is the denial that any of that is still happening.

-First published in 1978, The House of Hunger speaks, or rather shouts, forward from its own time to 2017.
-Perhaps the most painful parts of the book to read are those that show how little has changed in thirty-nine years.
+First published in 1978, The House of Hunger speaks, or rather shouts forward from its own time to today.
+Perhaps the most painful parts of the book to read are those that show how little has changed.
 There are still young people basking in the intellectual wealth of Black Consciousness texts, only to look up from the page and survey the financial insolvency that marks their lives.
 In ‘The Sound of Snapping Wires’, cold and confused Africans in foreign countries wander, wondering what it’s all for:

 ‘His own ambition—what had it been so long ago in high school and then at university?
 What was it?
 It had started in Africa now it found him here in London.’